supposedly/dialect-museum/README.md

 #### Spare some regular change, sir?

 We're finally getting to the meaty bits.
-The one little thing that makes this entire project tick is that sound changes are two things: **regular** and **indiscriminate**.
+The one little fact that makes this entire project tick is that sound changes are two things: **regular** and **indiscriminate**.
 When a sound change happens, it doesn't just affect individual sounds in random individual words — it wipes out the entire language in one go.
 Any word that has the same sound in the right spot feels the burn.